RakanSalama/Multimedia_CPIT380/README.md

 https://user-images.githubusercontent.com/98660298/218270626-9a503374-3cee-414f-a3b3-2a8143369cb0.mp4

 By pressing the "Sine wave" button, the user can insert the desired number of seconds for the video to continue.
-This will cause a rectangular shape to move in a sine wave formation.
+This will cause a rectangular shape to move in a sine wave motion.

 ######   Sine wave  code: